fkeceli/arithmetic-intensity/README.md

 ## Execution
 The program is an MPI app.
 It uses as many ranks as are available.

-For example, use the following command to launch 44 ranks.
+For example, use the following command to launch 44 ranks with AVX512 instructions.

-    geopmlaunch srun -N 1 -n 44 ./main
+    geopmlaunch srun -N 1 -n 44 ./bench_avx512

+If compiled with NOGEOPM option, use the following command to do the same as above.

+    srun -N 1 -n 44 ./bench_avx512